Catherine Bell (actress): Early life

 Catherine Lisa Bell was born on 14 August 1968 in London to a Scottish father, Peter Bell, and an Iranian mother, Mina Ezzati.
 Peter was working as an architect under contract to an oil company in Iran; Mina had travelled to London to study nursing.
 Bell's parents divorced when Catherine was two years old.
 She was raised by her mother and maternal grandparents.
 The family eventually moved to California's San Fernando Valley where Bell was exposed to diverse influences.
-The family spoke Persian at home.
-Her grandparents were Muslim, but Catherine was also exposed to Catholicism and attended a Baptist summer camp.
+The family spoke Farsi at home.
 In her teenage years, Catherine came under the influence of her California surroundings: "I am definitely a Valley Girl.
 I was a tomboy.
 I liked to skateboard, play football, and push the envelope a little bit".
-Catherine enrolled at UCLA, where she considered a career in medicine or research.
+Bell enrolled at UCLA, where she considered a career in medicine or research.
 However, when she was offered a modelling job in Japan, where advertisers value "American beauty", she dropped out during her second year.

 Career

 When Bell returned to the United States, she decided to try acting.
 She studied at the Beverly Hills Playhouse with Milton Katselas.
 She also worked as a massage therapist for eight years at the Peninsula Hotel, and her clients included singer Peter Gabriel.
 Bell's first television acting role was one line spoken to Gabriel on the short-lived 1990 sitcom Sugar and Spice.

-Among her first parts was serving as Isabella Rossellini's nude body double for the 1992 film Death Becomes Her.
+Among her first parts was Isabella Rossellini's body double for the 1992 film Death Becomes Her.

 In 1994, Bell starred in the Dolph Lundgren film Men of War.
 While filming the movie in Thailand, Bell and her co-star Trevor Goddard bonded over contracting amoebic dysentery.
 Goddard would play Bell's off-and-on love interest Mic Brumby the following year on JAG.
 They remained friends until Goddard's death from a drug overdose in June 2003, an event that the bereaved Bell described as "horrible".

 In 1995, she obtained a three-line role in one episode of the NBC TV series JAG, which centers on the work of the United States Department of the Navy's Judge Advocate General office.
 NBC canceled the show after which it was picked up by CBS, which restructured the series, incorporating a female Marine Corps lawyer character, Sarah MacKenzie.
 Bell auditioned for that role and won it.
-One episode of the show established that MacKenzie is an Iranian-American, and featured Bell speaking Persian.
 She continued in this role until the series ended in 2005.